 Simple English definitions for legal terms

-Read a random definition: life-care contract
+Read a random definition: transfer of a case

 Court of Appeal: A court in England that hears appeals (requests to review a decision made by a lower court) for both civil and criminal cases.
 It was created by laws called the Judicature Acts in 1873 and 1875.
 The court is made up of important judges, including the Lord Chancellor and the Lord Chief Justice.
 They sit in groups of three to make decisions.